Eichenherz/HellTech-Engine/README.md

 # HellTech Engine
-An WIP exploration of the modern rendering landscape with Vulkan 1.2+ on Windows.
+An WIP exploration of the modern rendering landscape with Vulkan 1.2+ and DX12 on Windows.

 ### REQUIREMENTS:
 - Win10+
 - Vulkan1.2+
+- DX12 ( with sm6.6 support )
 - dedicated GPU ( ?, prefferably NV )